-Most new printer models are now coming with wireless printing capabilities, eliminating the need for USB cables.
+Most printer models are coming with wireless printing capabilities, eliminating the need for USB cables.
 However, it is important to note that wireless printers cause interference with APUWIFI and are not allowed on campus.

 Typically, there are two types of wireless printers:

 Wireless broadcasting printers are those that broadcast a wireless network in the vicinity of the wireless printer.

 Wireless connected printers are those that connect to a wireless network and share on that network.

 Wireless broadcasting printers create interference with APUWIFI and may degrade you and your neighbors' wireless network experience.
 These types of printers are not allowed on campus.

 Wireless connected printers don't cause interference problems, but are not officially supported by IMT (See the article "How to register a device on the APU-MYDEVICES network" for more information).